 Banno, E., et al. (2020).
 Genki: An Integrated Course in Elementary Japanese II (Third Edition).
-Tokyo: Japan Times.Links to an external site.
+Tokyo: Japan Times.
+Links to an external site.

-You must purchase a paper copy at Doshisha CO-OP (10% discount).
+If you do not have this textbook, purchase a paper copy at Doshisha CO-OP (10% discount).
 E-books are NOT allowed.